tfabris/TomServo/README.md

   | --------------------------------------------------------------------|

   - Black:
     - If you printed the black parts in black resin, the black skirt rim ring might be fine without paint, look at it and decide.
-The ring is intended to be a matte rough surface to simulate the foam pipe insulation.
+The ring should already have a matte rough surface to simulate the foam pipe insulation.
 Optionally, paint the black skirt rim ring flat black, then remove it from the supports after it dries.
     - Paint the six trains gloss black.

   - Clear:
     - Gloss clearcoat the clear resin parts.
     - If you want to prevent long-term yellowing of the clear resin, then use a gloss clearcoat product which contains UV resistance.
-The one that I'm using doesn't say anything on its label about UV resistance, I'm using it merely because it gives a crystal clear finish.
+The one that I'm using doesn't say anything on its label about UV resistance, I'm using it merely because it gives a crystal clear finish and dries quickly.
 Get a better one than I got.
     - Immediately after applying the gloss clearcoat, while it is still wet, fold a paper towel again, and press it atop the circular edges where the two halves of the domes meet, like you did before curing.
 This will dab away the clearcoat, keeping the lip clean so that the two halves still fit together snugly.

   | ![Clear](Photos/Printing%20and%20Assembly%20-%20Clear.jpg) |